ionos-cloud/crossplane-provider-ionoscloud/examples/example.md

 A CRD named ``postgresclusters.dbaas.ionoscloud.crossplane.io`` should be displayed in the output.

-After that, you can create a Custom Resource (CR) of type ``postgresclusters.dbaas.ionoscloud.crossplane.io`` to provision a DBaaS Postgres Cluster in the IONOS Cloud.
+After that, you can create a Custom Resource (CR) of type ``postgresclusters.dbaas.ionoscloud.crossplane.io`` to provision a DBaaS Postgres cluster in the IONOS Cloud.

 ### Provision DBaaS Postgres cluster